scalawithcats/scala-with-cats/src/pages/foldable/cats.md

 // res2: String = nil,b,d
 ```

-Note that we haven't looked at `foldRight` in these examples.
-This is because Cats defines `foldRight` slightly differently to what we've seen so far, in terms of another tool called `Eval`.
-We'll look at `Eval` and `foldRight` in more detail in a bit.
+Note that we haven't looked at `foldRight`.
+Cats defines this method slightly differently than what we have seen---we'll need to introduce some new infrastructure to discuss it.
+We'll take a detour now to discuss some useful methods based on `foldLeft` and circle back to `foldRight` in a moment.

 ### Methods of Foldable